carlos8f/node-addr/README.md

 - `req`: an `http.ServerRequest` object.
 - `proxes`: an array of IP addresses of trusted proxies.
-If specified and the request doesn't come from one of these addresses, `false` will be returned.
+If specified and the request doesn't come from one of these addresses, the `X-Forwarded-For` header will not be honored.
 - Returns: Remote IP address of the request, taken from the `X-Forwarded-For` header if it exists and the request is coming from a trusted proxy.